csu-devsquad-latam/aidev/README.md

 The K-means algorithm prefers data that fits a standard distribution.
 The power transformer will transform the data into that standard distribution k-means prefers and then k-means will produce the output.

-So the flow goes like this:
+So the pipeline goes like this:

 input raw customer data -> power transform transforms data -> output tranformed data -> k-means predicts based on transformed data -> outputs a profile

+Sample input here:

 ``` json
 {